About Blue Ridge Audubon

 Blue Ridge Audubon (formerly the Elisha Mitchell Audubon Society) is a chapter of the National Audubon Society, serving Buncombe, Henderson, and surrounding counties in the mountains of western North Carolina.

-We are the only NC Audubon chapter that manages a wildlife sanctuary.
+We are the only North Carolina Audubon chapter that owns and manages a wildlife sanctuary, the Beaver Lake Bird Sanctuary in Asheville, NC.

 We host monthly bird walks at Beaver Lake Bird Sanctuary and other local birding spots.
 Our programs, held seven times per year at the Reuter Center on the UNC Asheville campus, are free and open to the public.